 - Crime is an inevitable part of any city’s makeup.
 Become familiar with areas that have high crime rates and plan your activities and living situation accordingly.

 - If you need a place to put your belongings while you’re in limbo, consider renting a storage unit in Cleveland while you continue your house hunt.
+It’s also going to be useful for all of the holiday decorations, off-season sports items and your favorite Cleveland collectibles – everyone loves collecting something!

 - Continually explore ways that you can save money while moving.
 Take the money you’ve saved and plan a weekend trip to de-stress after the move.